 Well, for one, if you get a debt consolidation loan, it helps you by putting all of your payments in one place – so you will no longer have to lose time and go to different banks and lenders.
 Since it will all be in the same place, it should be done very quickly.

 Secondly, it will help you in the matter of interest.
-If you have multiple loans, you also have various interest rates that you have to pay off.
+If you have multiple loans, you also have variable interest rates that you have to pay off.
 Cumulated, that will cost you a lot in the long run.
 While debt consolidation loans may have a higher interest rate, it will still be more convenient when compared to having multiple ones.
 Even 1% will help you save money, especially if you have a long payment plan ahead of you.

 How long will it take for me to pay off my Debts?